-Asset owners Those that act as principals, or represent the interests of the end-investor, should report at least annually to those to whom they are accountable on their stewardship policy and its execution.
+Asset owners Those that act as principals, or represent the interests of the endinvestor, should report at least annually to those to whom they are accountable on their stewardship policy and its execution.

-Those Asset managers that sign up to this Code should consider obtaining an independent audit opinion on their engagement and voting processes having regard to the standards in frameworks such as AAF 01/061 and SSAE 16 SAS 702.
-The existence of such assurance certification reporting should be publicly disclosed.
-If requested, clients should be provided access to such assurance reports.
+Those Asset managers that sign up to this Code should consider obtaining an independent audit opinion on their stewardship processes having regard to appropriate assurance frameworks.
+The existence of such assurance certification reporting should be\publicly disclosed.
+Such assurance reports should be available alongside Stewardship Code statements in order to enable readers to ascertain their relevance and robustness.